openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 Rather than using a controller to convert the resources after they have been accepted by the API server, we could use a ValidatingAdmissionWebhook to convert resources as updates are applied.
 This has the benefit of applying updates synchronously to both API groups.

-However, it also adds additional complexity"
+However, it also adds additional complexity
 - If the conversion webhook accepts the change and writes out the Cluster API resources
   - Does this then call the converse webhook and start to write out the Machine API resources, creating a loop?
   - What happens if a later admission webhook rejects the update?